 The cost to attract a new customer in this current climate is more costly to a business, so there has been a heavy reliance on improving current customers relations in order to encourage repeat purchases.

 How smaller businesses can get ahead

 Interestingly, there’s been a lot of success stories for local businesses, even ones that historically had no online business, or did not use an ecommerce platform, but now do.
-According to Dan, however, the ones that have increased customer communication alongside marketing and sales spend, have risen as well.
+They quickly jumped onto setting up a small e-commerce shop.
+According to Dan, the ones that have increased customer communication alongside marketing and sales spend have risen as well.

 “We’ve seen businesses go from making $1K per month to making $10-15-20k per month, and it’s all coming from their SEO.”

 Dan Sim, Digital Eagles

 Our big Mid-Season Sale is still in full swing where you can grab yourself a bargain on your favourite brands.
 Go on you know you want to! https://www.curvy.com.au/collections/sale-productsPosted by Curvy Bras on Monday, 13 April 2020